-Apply online by Friday, March 15, 2019, for summer 2019 semester
+Apply online by Friday, March 13, 2021, for summer 2021 semester.

 Summer Academy Berlin: In collaboration with faculty and students from Berlin, City College New York and the German University of Technology in Muscat, Oman this summer program continues the exploration of possibilities to design an urban architectural environment for a low-carbon lifestyle.
 This intense design program will allow you to investigate technical requirements and architectural opportunities.
 In addition to ISU faculty, leading Berlin professionals will work with you on ideas and potentials.
 Design Students of all levels are welcome to apply.
 If you have completed Arch 401 and are accepted to participate in Summer Academy Berlin, you can take the program for four credits in the summer and add a two-credit independent study in the fall after you return.
 These six combined credits will substitute for a studio requirement in your fifth year of the architecture program, meaning you could graduate early!

-BERLIN SUMMER ACADEMY 2019
+About the BERLIN SUMMER ACADEMY 2021

-However, the performance of early modernist and contemporary glass buildings has come under environmental scrutiny.
+In 2021, the Berlin Summer Academy will continue the successful collaboration with the AEDES Architecture Network Campus and their continuing topics Urban Housing and Urban Surface in collaboration with local professionals and manufacturers.
 Problems such as overheating, condensation and heat loss are indicators of a new set of challenges related to a more sustainable, less energy intensive architecture.
 Since early modernism, rapidly advancing technological innovations, which improve performance and aesthetic appearance, has advanced glass technologies dramatically.
 However, what has fallen short in this advancement is to calibrate these responses jointly, especially connecting appearance research with material-based performance criteria.